-Imagine you are launching a new mobile app in today’s digital world.
-You have a team in Pakistan, investors from the United States, and users from India.
-Everyone is connected to your project in some way.
-Some give money, some give ideas, and some use your product.
-All of these people are called stakeholders.
+Imagine you’re launching a new mobile app in today’s connected world.
+Your development team sits in Pakistan, your investors are based in the United States, and your very first users are logging in from India.
+Different people, different countries, different roles but everyone is tied to the same project in one way or another.
+Some put in money, some bring ideas, some simply use the product every day.
+In business language, all of these people have a name: stakeholders.

 “Good language builds strong global connections.”